wguDataNinja/buddyowens-site/content/posts/wgu-instructor-atlas-2/index.md

 +++

 ## Geocoding and Maps
-Scraping the WGU Catalog Part 2 of 3: Geocode alma mater university locations using the Google Maps API
+Scraping the WGU Catalog Part 2 of 3: Geocode WGU instructor alma mater university locations using the Google Maps API.

 ## Interactive Map